mge15/rock-paper-scissors-exercise/README.md

 import random
 ```

-Then you can select one of the options from the list and display the result.
+Then you can randomly select one of the options from the list and display the result.

 ```sh
 comp = random.choice(options)